BobTabrizi/Hello-World/README.md

 ### Details and Instructions

 This project utilizes Next.js, express, Node.js, MongoDB, and AWS Lambda/S3.
 Using the Spotify Web API to gather and display hundreds of songs with different languages and ethnic backgrounds, updating daily.

+A Spotify account is **not required** for search functionality, through usage of the Youtube Data API all songs can be viewed and listened to without logging into spotify.

 ##### Search for songs listened to across the world by country, or explore and find new music randomly through the adventurous button.